s0md3v/ifnude/README.md

 ```

 ### Example
-> Note: Importing ifnude for the first time will download a 139MB module to "/your/home/dir/.ifnude" directory, just once.
+> Note: Importing ifnude for the first time will download a 139MB module to "/your/home/dir/.ifnude/", just once.
 ```python
 from ifnude import detect